-Following the upgrade, copying and pasting from external sources—such as Microsoft Word, Excel, or webpages—is more seamless than with previous versions of the editor.
-When content is pasted from an external source into the content editor, a window will now appear containing two options: Keep Formatting or Remove Formatting:
+When content is pasted from an external source—such as Microsoft Word, Excel, or a webpage— into the content editor, a window will appear, containing two possible options: Keep Formatting or Remove Formatting:

 - Keep Formatting will preserve as many formatting elements as possible from the original text.
 Design elements such as background colors, custom fonts, embedded links, and more will be left in their original format.

 - Remove Formatting will provide a simplified version of the text that is more closely aligned with Blackboard’s default fonts and styles.
 This option is recommended to maintain a consistent look and feel in your course’s written content.
 Keep in mind that any formatting that is handled by basic HTML, such as bold, italics, underline, and strikethrough, will be preserved if this option is selected.

 Inserting Images, Videos, and External Web Links

 To insert an image, place the cursor anywhere within the content editor’s textbox, then select the Add Content (+) icon: